Frequently asked questions

 What is a conveyancer?

 A conveyancer is a property transfer specialist.
-They prepare the legal documents that form part of real estate transactions such as the purchase and sale of properties, settlements and title transfers.
+They prepare the legal documents that form part of real estate transactions such as the purchase and sale of properties, settlements and title transfers

-When do I need a conveyancer?
+When do I need conveyancing assistance?

 How much does it cost?